 Our holdings include hundreds of glass and film negatives/transparencies that we've scanned ourselves; in addition, many other photos on this site were extracted from reference images (high-resolution tiffs) in the Library of Congress research archive.
 (To query the database click here.)
 They are adjusted, restored and reworked by your webmaster in accordance with his aesthetic sensibilities before being downsized and turned into the jpegs you see here.
 All of these images (including "derivative works") are protected by copyright laws of the United States and other jurisdictions and may not be sold, reproduced or otherwise used for commercial purposes without permission.

 Vintage photos of:

-It's the Friday before Christmas, which means it's time for a hallowed holiday tradition here at Shorpy: The Office Xmas Party!
+It's the week before Christmas, which means it's time for a hallowed holiday tradition here at Shorpy: The Office Xmas Party!
 Which has been going on for close to 90 years now.
 Will Clarence in Sales ever get up the nerve to ask out Hermione from Accounting?

 Washington, D.C., 1925.
 "Western Electric Co. group."
 There are enough little dramas playing out here to keep the forensic partyologists busy until Ground Hog Day.
-National Photo Company glass negative.
+National Photo Company Collection glass negative.
 View full size.

 "Merry Christmas from the family."
 Actor Chuck Connors, his wife Betty and their sons Jeffrey, Steven, Michael and Kevin circa 1960 at their home in Los Angeles.
 4x5 inch Ektachrome transparency.
 View full size.